- Printer friendly version of the 2023-24 Elementary Code of Conduct

 YMCA-Sponsored School Age Child Care

-Through a cooperative arrangement between the S-G CSD and the YMCA, Y-care is available for before and after school at all four elementary schools.
+Through a cooperative arrangement between the S-G CSD and the YMCA, Y-care is available for before and after school.
 The YMCA also offers ½ days, as a separate program.
 For more information contact, the Capital-District YMCA-Schenectady (518) 869-3500.

 Good citizenship is accomplished through combined efforts of home and school.
 Cooperation and support of parents and/or guardians is essential to maintaining safety and order.